dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 be used to specify the filename of the response attachment file.
 Note that the file extension should be omitted.
-For PNG you can send a *POST* request to the following URL with Content-type *application/x-www-form-urlencoded*, identical to a regular HTML form submission.
+For PNG you can send a *POST* request to the following URL with Content-type `application/x-www-form-urlencoded`, identical to a regular HTML form submission.

     api/svg.png

-For PDF you can send a *POST* request to the following URL with Content-type *application/x-www-form-urlencoded*.
+For PDF you can send a *POST* request to the following URL with content-type `application/x-www-form-urlencoded`.

     api/svg.pdf